Home

 For one reason, the east side has a wrought-iron fence to hang the wreath on.
 "The other thing is, it was out of sight," she said.

-File, director for 28-1/2 years until two years ago, allowed the annual ceremony, as long as it was small and quiet.
+File, director for 28-1/2 years, allowed the annual ceremony, as long as it was small and quiet.
 "Without any guns or fanfare," she said.

 Not knowing the grave location isn't surprising, current director Nancy Gibbs said.
 Quakers don't subscribe to fancy headstones, and as cemeteries go, it was anything but exclusive.